 Diversity: The group composition includes confirmed members representing diversity in sectors and disciplines.
 This is a collaborative effort with no one or two organizations dominating.
 Group demographics and experiences are varied and inclusive of the Global South and other groups less dominant in academic literature.

 Efficiency: The proposal presents a well-justified argument for cost-effective use of SNAPP funding.

 Unique Contribution: Describes how this work may build on a previous SNAPP working group(s) or occupies a niche that has not yet been explored by a SNAPP working group.

 SNAPP welcomes all proposals!
 Here is a list of what we can and cannot fund to help you determine if your project is a good fit for SNAPP funding.We fund:

 SNAPP recognizes that items we cannot fund may be legitimate and necessary part of your research and implementation expenses.
 We provide this reference to help you self-select if SNAPP is the right fit for you.

-Proposals are due no later than 11:59pm ET on 10 December 2022*.
+Proposals are due no later than 11:59pm Hawaii Time on 15 December 2022.
 Please complete the required fields of the Proposal and submit by this time.

 You can confirm receipt of your proposal and track its progress using this portal.
 Please email email@example.com with any other questions.
+You may also submit a brief (less than one page) concept note to this email describing your proposal idea for early feedback on whether it might be "SNAPPable".
+Please allow two-weeks for a substantial response.
 Late or incomplete submissions will not be reviewed.

-Applicants will be notified of final decisions in early 2023; leaders of approved projects should plan to begin project work soon after, and to hold their first working group meeting by the middle of 2023.
+Leaders of approved projects should plan to begin their proposed work starting 1 July 2023.
 Please review information about ongoing and completed SNAPP teams prior to starting your application: https://snappartnership.net/our-work/teams/.